xen-troops/meta-xt-prod-devel-rcar/doc/quickstart.md

 ninja full.img
 ```

-Building takes up to 5-8 hours, or more, depending on your host's hardware and
+Building takes up to 5-8 hours, or more, on the regular Intel i7 CPU, depending
-internet bandwidth.
+on your host's hardware and internet bandwidth.

+After the successful building, you may quit the container.

 ## Flash the board

+The flashing is performed on the host (not in the container).

+For the simplicity of this guide, we assume that only one board is connected
+to the host, with `/dev/ttyUSB0` as the serial device used as the console.
+The TFTP server on the host has `/srv/tftp` as TFTP root directory.

 Examples below are provided for the StarterKit Premier (h3ulcb-4x2g) with the
 product running from the eMMC.
 For other cases, please see manuals for